AntixK/blog/_posts/2018-12-23-segue-SGD-NDG.md

 *tldr-* A slight change in SGD formulation, in terms of maximization of local approximation, leads to an interesting general connection to NGD via mirror descent.

-Natural Gradient descent has recently been gaining quite a significant amount of attention (and rightly so!), since it was originally proposed by Shun-ichi Amari way back in the late 1990s.
+Natural Gradient descent has recently been gaining quite a significant amount of attention (and rightly so!) since it was originally proposed by Shun-ichi Amari way back in the late 1990s.
 Especially the Approximate Bayesian Inference group at RIKEN-AIP, Tokyo, of which I am currently a part of, have [successfully applied](https://emtiyaz.github.io/publications.html) Natural gradients to a range of complex Bayesian models.

 In this post, I shall discuss one simple yet interesting segue from gradient descent in Euclidean space to Natural gradient descent.
-In an [earlier blog post](https://antixk.github.io/blog/nat-grad-exp-fam/) , we discussed the relationship between gradient descent and natural gradient descent for exponential family of distributions.
+In an [earlier blog post](https://antixk.github.io/blog/nat-grad-exp-fam/), we discussed the relationship between gradient descent and natural gradient descent for the exponential family of distributions.
 In this post, we shall see a more generic connection between them, leveraging the results of Raskutti et. al [2].

 Consider the standard SGD update with respect to the learning parameters $\boldsymbol{\theta}$ at time step $t+1$ in Euclidean space as follows